2018 — Charlotte, NC/US

 Gestures- So nobody freaks out, here's what these things usually mean.

 Nodding vigorously- This usually means I'm a) following the argument well or b) Recognize/like the card or evidence you're using.
-It does not mean I think you're right or you're automatically victorious.
+It does not mean I think you're right or you're automatically about to win.

 Smiling- I smile at almost everything, it's nothing special, I'm just a fairly happy person.
-Please keep speaking.
+Please keep making your argument.

-Straight Face- I understand this point and speaking about it more is probably a waste of your time, please move along with your refutation.
+Straight Face/Unreadable expression- I understand this point and speaking about it more is probably a waste of your time, please move along with your refutation/arguments.
+Only exception to this is probably during final speeches when you're reiterating args for crystallization.

 Speed- Slow down for tags/author names.
 Please don't start off full speed, you can work your way up to whatever speed works for you.
-You can go ask fast as you want but at about Tomasi level speed I will probably not be able to follow you as well as I'd like.
 I am not averse to yelling clear if you are being unclear, but after 2/3 times I will probably stop flowing.
-If you are going fast, I expect you to case flash your opponent if they ask.
+If you are going fast, I expect you to case flash your opponent if they ask though the trend of emailing cases is pretty prevalent so I'd rather you do that for them if you're emailing it to me too.

 V/VC- I hate the Value/Value Criterion so much.
+I have yet to meet a single individual on earth who weighs arguments under a single standard, and personally I feel like this adherence to a single standard takes away from the debate more often than not.
 If you take it out of your case and just weigh impacts or argue that you analytically prove the resolution true, you'll probably do better in front of me.
 If you want me to explain this more, ask me, but this is what it is.
 I'm going to explain it more here since I get asked so much: I do not think it is either philosophical or realistic to appeal to only one criterion to the exclusion of all others when making decisions, and I don't think most authors think so either.
 So I have a strong preference against hearing you claim stuff like "only explicit violations of categorical imperative matter" or "any miniscule risk of extinction causes you to vote aff if I solve at all.

 At the same time, I'm not trying to be prejudiced against traditional LDers who are used to relying on this heavily, so if you DO decide to use it, please be extremely clear on what the link between the Value and Value Criterion is, and especially what the link between your contentions and your value criterion is.
 Even better would be if you actually supplied a good reason the truth of the resolution hinges on your value above all else.
 If this isn't clear and you're using a V/VC and spending tons of time talking about your framework, I'll have a really hard time voting for you, even if you appear to be winning.

-Theory- I CAN understand theory arguments, I know the parts of a shell and have engaged in theory debate once/twice but since I debated in North Carolina I am in no way a "theory hack".
-If your strat involves multiple shells for time suck, you will not have a fun time in front of me.
+Theory- I CAN understand theory arguments, I know the parts of a shell and have engaged in theory debate once/twice but since I debated in North Carolina I'm not a "theory hack".
+If your strat involves multiple shells for time suck OR for avoiding engaging with more foreign substance level args, you will not have a fun time in front of me.
 THAT BEING SAID- in cases of actual abuse I don't mind evaluating theory.
-ALSO NO THEORY THAT IS NOT IN A SHELL FORMAT (other than in case spikes)- I do not have time to figure out where your magical blip theory argument applies towards your opponents case in a high power round.
+ALSO NO THEORY THAT IS NOT IN A SHELL FORMAT (other than in case spikes)- I don't care to figure out where your magical blip theory argument applies towards your opponents case in a high power round.

 Topicality- I don't have as much of an issue with this, and actually don't mind it as much as theory.
 But I also find it fairly tedious- run it if you need to.

 Substance:Coming from NC, I really felt pigeonholed a lot of the times in terms of argumentation, purely because of the clash between what I wanted to run/ what worked in front of the judging pool.
 As a result of having to write more traditional cases, I ended up really enjoying philosophy that isn't just PoMo, so any case that utilizes philosophical elements well will do well in front of me.
-Util is cool, I am not a huge fan of Kant, but any spins on traditional Deon are appreciated.
+Util is cool, I have grown to become a larger fan of Kant, and any spins on traditional Deon are appreciated.
 I'm also a big fan on ancient greeks (Aristotle, Plato, etc).

 I don't like it when people say they don't have to prove solvency- If you don't understand what this means/think it's unfair PLEASE ask me to explain, this is something I feel fairly passionate about.

 K's/CPs/Disads/Performance/K affs- I ADORE Kritiks and Kritik literature.
-I spent quite some time reading K lit my junior/senior year and really found myself expanding my horizons of thought.
-I think they help improve critical thinking, are valid forms of argumentation and used them more my senior year as I traveled.
+I spent a good amount of time reading K lit my junior/senior year and really found myself expanding my horizons of thought.
+I think they help improve critical thinking, are valid forms of argumentation and I used them more my senior year as I traveled.
 I do expect the K to have all the parts of a K, but those parts do not have to be explicitly stated, I can follow the structure well.
 A strong yes to K affs as well- I've had some of my most enjoyable debates using K affs.
 If the K is something more obscure (Lacan, DnG, whatever), more explanation is good.

 I would like debaters to better explain what the real-world impacts and solvency of voting for the K are.
 My ballot is probably not actually preventing extinction or ending neoliberalism.
 I would like debaters to better articulate what REALLY HAPPENS when I vote for either side in K rounds as opposed to reading "cap causes extinction" or "structural oppression first duty to oppose" cards.
-Neoliberalism and Capitalism are probably bad and Racism and Sexism certainly are, but I am seeing a trend of debaters not clearly articulating what the PRE-FIAT impact is on an argument that is supposedly PRE-FIAT.
+Neoliberalism and Capitalism are probably bad and Racism and Sexism certainly are, but I the trend of debaters not clearly articulating what the PRE-FIAT impact is on an argument that is supposedly PRE-FIAT is alive and well so please don't contribute to it.

 CPs and Disads are great tools in the proverbial toolbox if they are relevant- except politics Disads.
 I have never seen a good politics disad, if you really think you can change my mind, I won't stop you from running it but no promises.